LadislavSopko/lsf/implementations/javascript/COMPLETED.md

    - Successfully built the TypeScript implementation using `npm run build`
    - Generated JavaScript and TypeScript declaration files in the `dist` directory
    - Validated the build output structure and completeness
+   - Added bundling support with tsup for single-file distribution
+   - Created optimized CommonJS and ESM module bundles

 2. **Package Verification**
    - Created a verification script (`verify-build.js`) to test the compiled package
+   - Created a second verification script (`verify-bundle.js`) for the bundled version
    - Verified all components of the library are functional:
      - LSFEncoder
      - LSFDecoder